FlorianROUVIER/shopConcept/README.md

 # Install dependencies (only the first time)
 npm install

-# Run the local server at localhost:8080
+# Run the local server
 npm run dev